Limulo/website-restyle2016/_posts/2017-08-06-sharp-linearization.md

 145 | 84
 150 | 80

-Now that we have collected all that data let's plot them in order to get the big picture (I'm using [LibreOffice](https://www.libreoffice.org/) **Calc** to do this, I will be very useful for all the upcoming calculation we need)
+Now that we have collected all that data let's plot them in order to get the big picture (I'm using [LibreOffice](https://www.libreoffice.org/) **Calc** to do this, it will be very useful for all the upcoming calculation we need)

 ![graph 1]({{ site.baseurl }}/assets/images/sharp-linearization/graph1.png)